pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 Let's imagine a new country appears, `new_country_hello_world`, predictive models will fail since they were trained with fixed values.
 One technique is to assign a group which has `mean_target=0`.

 It's similar to the case in last example.
-But the difference lies in `group_5` would fit better in a mid-likelihood group than a complete new value.
+But the difference lies in `group_5`, this category would fit better in a mid-likelihood group than a complete new value.

 After some time we should re-build the model with all new values, otherwise we would be penalizing `new_country_hello_world` if it has a good likelihood.

-💡 In short words:
+In so many words:

 _A new category appears?
 Send to the least meaningful group.
 After a while, re-analyze its impact.
 Does it have a mid or high likelihood?
 Change it to the most suitable group._